Esther 5:6

 And as they drank their wine, the king said to Esther, "What is your petition?
 It will be given to you.
 What is your request?
 Even up to half the kingdom, it will be fulfilled."

-As they drank wine
+And as they drank their wine

-the king asked Esther
+the king said to Esther

 What is your petition?

-It will be given to you
+It will be given to you.

 What is your request?

-Even up to half the kingdom, it will be fulfilled
+Even up to half the kingdom, it will be fulfilled.

 Persons / Places / Events